abaransy/Balls-Boxes/README.md

     // The evaluatePlacings algorithm, located in game.js,
     // compares the user's answers with the finalPlacings object.

+    //This loop generates prepares the "placings" Array, which is used in the finalPlacings Object
-    for(let i = 0; i < level.instructions.length; i++) {
+    //to map the balls to their final placings, as described above. for(let i = 0; i < level.instructions.length; i++) {
         let firstBall = level.instructions[i][0];
         let secondBall = level.instructions[i][1];